tlaskowsky/cdk-gitlab-3day-workshop/lab-3/lab-3.md

 # Lab 3: AI (Comprehend) + DynamoDB + Custom Resource Seeding

 ## Goal

-Add a DynamoDB table for storing results, update the EC2 instance script to call Amazon Comprehend for sentiment analysis and write results to the table, and implement a Custom Resource to seed the table with initial data during deployment.
+Add a DynamoDB table for storing results, update the EC2 instance script to call Amazon Comprehend and write results to the table, and implement a Custom Resource (using AWS SDK v3 and the `NodejsFunction` construct) to seed the table with initial data during deployment.

 ## Prerequisites

 * Completion of Lab 2 (Single-Account version).
 Your project deploys successfully to Dev with prefixing.
-* Local environment configured.
+* Local environment configured (Node, CDK, Git, AWS Creds for Dev).
+* `esbuild` installed locally OR available in your build environment (`npm install -D esbuild` or `yarn add -D esbuild`).

 ## Step 1: Add Dependencies

-* While CDK v2 bundles most libraries into `aws-cdk-lib`, custom resources often benefit from specific types.
-Let's ensure necessary types and potentially the SDK v3 client for Lambda (though CDK might bundle v2 for inline) are considered.
-For now, the core library should suffice for the CDK constructs, and we'll use AWS CLI in the EC2 script.
-Ensure `aws-cdk-lib` is up-to-date.
+1.  **Install AWS SDK v3 Clients:** Run the following command in your local project directory's terminal to install the necessary SDK v3 clients for DynamoDB, which will be used by the seeder Lambda.
     ```bash
-    # Run in your local project directory
+    npm install @aws-sdk/client-dynamodb @aws-sdk/lib-dynamodb
+    # Or using yarn:
-    npm install aws-cdk-lib@latest constructs@latest # Or yarn add ...
+    # yarn add @aws-sdk/client-dynamodb @aws-sdk/lib-dynamodb
-    # Optional: If writing complex inline Lambda needing types
-    # npm install --save-dev @types/aws-lambda
     ```
+2.  **Install Lambda Types:** Run the following command to install the type definitions needed for the Lambda handler code.
+    ```bash
+    npm install --save-dev @types/aws-lambda
+    # Or using yarn:
+    # yarn add --dev @types/aws-lambda
+    ```
+3.  **Ensure CDK library is up-to-date:**
+    ```bash
+    npm install aws-cdk-lib@latest constructs@latest
+    # Or yarn add ...
+    ```

 ## Step 2: Define DynamoDB Table in Core Stack

 1.  **Open `lib/core-stack.ts`**.
 2.  **Import DynamoDB module:** Add `import * as dynamodb from 'aws-cdk-lib/aws-dynamodb';` at the top.
-3.  **Define Table Property:** Add a public readonly property for the table within the `CoreStack` class definition:
+3.  **Define Table Property:** Add `public readonly table: dynamodb.Table;` within the `CoreStack` class definition.

-    ```typescript
-    export class CoreStack extends cdk.Stack {
-      public readonly bucket: s3.Bucket;
-      public readonly queue: sqs.Queue;
-      public readonly table: dynamodb.Table; // <<< ADD THIS LINE
-      // ... constructor ...
-    }
-    ```
 4.  **Create Table:** Inside the constructor, after the SQS queue definition, add the code to create the DynamoDB table.
-We'll use `jobId` (a string) as the partition key.

     ```typescript
       // Inside CoreStack constructor, after SQS queue definition

       // --- DynamoDB Table ---
       this.table = new dynamodb.Table(this, 'ProcessingResultsTable', {
-        // Define the primary key (Partition Key only in this case)
         partitionKey: { name: 'jobId', type: dynamodb.AttributeType.STRING },
-        // Use On-Demand (Pay-Per-Request) billing - good for unpredictable workloads/workshops
         billingMode: dynamodb.BillingMode.PAY_PER_REQUEST,
-        // Ensure table is deleted when stack is destroyed (for workshop cleanup)
         removalPolicy: cdk.RemovalPolicy.DESTROY,
-        // Optional: Enable Point-in-Time Recovery (good practice for production)
-        // pointInTimeRecovery: true,
       });

       // --- Stack Outputs (Add Table Name) ---